<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 A spinning impeller inside the pump pulls the water in from the pool.

-This water hits the first part of the pump, the strainer pot, which catches any major debris.
+This water hits the first part of the pump, the strainer pot, and then the impeller pushes it onto the filter.

 The Pool Filter

-All pool filters fall in one of these three categories:
+All pool filters fall into one of these three categories:

 A cartridge filter uses cartridges—big sheets of polyester cloth or paper folded accordion-style—to catch debris.
 Some of these filters only need a single cartridge; others need multiple.

-A sand filter is straight-up a tank full of sand.
+A sand filter is, you guessed it, a tank full of sand.
 Slotted lateral pipes at the bottom disperse water evenly through the sand to catch debris.

 D.E. filters use 8–10 filter grids/fingers covered in D.E. powder (diatomaceous earth, which is basically fossil dust) to catch debris.
 The fingers may look like hanging stalactites or overlapping curved shutters, depending on the model.